absolunet/docs-node-ioc/src/docs/07_tests/02_test-class/en.md

 The test class always extends the application's `TestCase` base class, which extends from the framework's `TestCase` base class.
 It allows you to centralize all common features and assertions in a single file.
 The main difference between application classes and test classes is that they are written in CommonJS instead of ESM.
-This prevents any unexpected tests behaviour and ensure that the environment has the most "vanilla" flavour.
+This prevents any unexpected test behavior and ensures that the environment has the most "vanilla" flavor.

 ```javascript